|Address2 Soccer Park Drive Fenton, MO|

-Midwest Institute is a small private for-profit, 2-year college based in Fenton, undefined that offers undergraduate programs to its students.
+Midwest Institute is a small private for-profit, 2-year college based in Fenton, Missouri that offers undergraduate programs to its students.
 The highest level of offerings is associate's degree.
 In the 2019 academic year, 37 students applied to Midwest Institute.
 Of those students, 37 were granted admission into the school.

 In the 2019 academic year, the in-state tuition for enrolling in Midwest Institute was $NaN.
 This number excludes room and board.
 The school does provide on-campus housing, which you may want to factor into your cost analysis when planning to attend Midwest Institute.

 The Midwest Institute acceptance rate is 100%.
 To put this into perspective, 37 of the 37 students who applied to Midwest Institute in the 2019 academic year were admitted.
 It’s clear that enrolling in Midwest Institute is not out of reach.
 You simply need the right credentials.

 Most students who have been accepted into Midwest Institute had an SAT score between the range of 0 and 0.
 If you want a good shot of getting in, you'll also want to have strong ACT scores.
 The ACT range for Midwest Institute was between NaN and NaN in the last academic year.

 In addition, applicants are not required to submit their GPA to Midwest Institute as part of their application.

 |Percentage Awarded Federal Aid%|

 Cost is a crucial factor to consider when deciding what college to attend.
 At Midwest Institute, the tuition for in-state residents is $NaN.
 Combined with fees of $NaN, .